Hamdan Bin Rashid Al Maktoum Foundation Announces Innovators 2024 Competition Results

-(MENAFN- Virtue mena) Dubai, UAE, 2 January 2025: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences announced the results of the seventh edition of the Innovators 2024 competition.
+(MENAFN- Mid-East Info) Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences announced the results of the seventh edition of the Innovators 2024 competition.
 Following the evaluation of projects that advanced to the final stage and underwent the implementation phase, winners were selected based on criteria including creativity, social impact, quality of execution, and innovation efficiency.

 The competition's evaluation process was overseen by a distinguished panel of experienced and qualified judges.
 Out of 137 participating teams, 45 met the competition criteria, with 20 progressing to the first evaluation phase and nine advancing to the final implementation and evaluation stage, resulting in three winning teams.